cosmos/sdk-tutorials/hands-on-exercise/1-ignite-cli/6-play-game.md

 This error by Bob was caught when he tried to play out of turn.
 The check was a _stateful_ check as the message itself was valid.
 This failure cost him gas.

-### Alice does a wrong move
+### Alice plays a wrong move

 Can Alice, who plays _black_, make a move?
 Can she make a wrong move?
-There are two kinds of wrong moves that Alice can make.
-She can make one whose wrongness will be caught statelessly, and another that will be caught because of the current state of the board.
+There are two kinds of wrong moves that Alice can make: she can make one whose wrongness will be caught statelessly, and another that will be caught because of the current state of the board.

 1. As an example of a _statelessly wrong_ move, she could try to take a piece on the side and move it just outside the board: